Avatarchik/Auto-Il2cppDumper/README.md

 ###`jni/Includes/config.h`

-Uncomment `#define RootMode` to use it as root mode
+Uncomment `#define UseFakeLib` to use it as root mode

 `#define Sleep X`: Default is 2 seconds.
 Increase if getting issue with dumper, like if not fully dumped

 # How to use

-### Non root method
+### Adding Il2CppDumper to APK file
-This method requires to modify APK.
-You may need to bypass APK integrity and signature check if you want to use this method
+Some games may have APK integrity and signature check.
+You may need to bypass it before adding Il2CppDumper

 - Decompile the game
 - Copy result libil2cppdumper.so into the decompiled folder apk.
 Make sure only copy same ABIs as the Target App, for example if Target App has only armeabi-v7a, then you should only copy armeabi-v7a